 Growing up in Alabama, the city of Atlanta, Georgia was “the big city” to me.
 For most Southerners, Atlanta was where all the culture, action, and excitement was.
 It was the place we went to shop for a special occasion or to see a sports team play (Go Braves!).
 We were perhaps a little jealous of the cosmopolitan lifestyle of those who lived there, but then counted ourselves lucky not to have to fight all that Atlanta traffic.

-With only a day and a half to see the sights, we focused our travel plans around Centennial Olympic Park where there are a number of kid-friendly museums, activities, and events.
+With only a day and a half to see the sights, we focused our travel plans around Centennial Olympic Park.
+That area of the city has a number of kid-friendly museums, activities, and events as well as plenty of Atlanta hotels at a variety of price points.
 The major tourist attractions were all quite crowded in the week between Christmas and New Year’s day, but we generally enjoyed ourselves in spite of the crowds.

 What to Do in Atlanta with Kids: